polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 The **[crypto.encrypt]** slot requires some message/content, a signing key, an encryption key, and your signing key's fingerprint.
 This slot will first cryptographically sign your message using the private key.
-Then it will use the public key supplied to encrypt the message.
+Then it will use the public key supplied to encrypt the message, while injecting the fingerprint for the signing key and the cryptography key into the package.
 Below is an example.

 ```
 // Recipient's key.